Collaroy, New South Wales: Commercial area

 Collaroy's shopping precinct is centred along Pittwater Road, which runs north–south through the suburb.
 Small retail businesses include cafes, restaurants, a book shop, takeaway bars, a pharmacy, a newsagent/post office, several hairdressers, a day spa, a YHA youth hostel, real estate agents, Collaroy cinema, the Collaroy Services club (also known as "The Beach Club") and "The Collaroy", which was formerly known as the Surf Rock Hotel, re-opened in November 2014.

 Transport

-Collaroy's public transport consists of buses operated by Keolis Downer Northern Beaches south through to the CBD, Manly, North Sydney (peak hour services only), and north to the suburbs from Narrabeen to Palm Beach.
+Collaroy's public transport consists of buses operated by Keolis Northern Beaches south through to the CBD, Manly, North Sydney (peak hour services only), and north to the suburbs from Narrabeen to Palm Beach.

 Governance

 Collaroy is in the federal seat of Mackellar.
 The seat is currently held by Independent politician Sophie Scamps, who defeated Jason Falinski of the Liberal Party at the 2022 Australian federal election.
 The seat had previously been held continuously by the Liberal Party since its creation in 1949.

 Collaroy is in the NSW state electorate of Wakehurst, a seat held by Michael Regan.